-Under the equity method, investments in the associates are carried in the consolidated statement of financial position at cost plus post-acquisition changes in the Group's share of net assets of the associates.
-Goodwill relating to an associate is included in the carrying amount of the investment and is not amortised.
-After application of the equity method, the Group determines whether it is necessary to recognise any impairment loss with respect to the Group's net investment in associates.
+Under the equity method, the investment in an associate is initially recognised at cost.
+The carrying amount of the investment is adjusted to recognise changes in the Group's share of net assets of the associate since the acquisition date.
+Goodwill relating to the associate is included in the carrying amount of the investment and is neither amortised nor individually tested for impairment.
+After application of the equity method, the Group's net investment in associates.